armory/knowledge-base/_posts/kubernetes/1200-09-01-K8-general-kubernetes-questions.md

 ## How does Spinnaker handle multi-cluster and multi-region deploys to Kubernetes?
 In Spinnaker you can configure multiple Kubernetes accounts with different clusters which are located in different regions and then each deploy stage can target a specific account.
-So you can have N deploy stages, each going to a different account.
+So you can have N number of deploy stages, each going to a different kubernetes accounts.

 ## How does Spinnakers Kubernetes V2 handle ISTIO changes?